ceramicstudio/js-glaze/docs/modules/tile_loader.md

 ## Purpose

-The `tile-loader` module exports a `TileLoader` providing batching and caching for Tile load and creation in order to improve client-side performance.
+The `tile-loader` module exports a `TileLoader` class providing batching and caching for Tile load and creation in order to improve client-side performance.

 ## Installation